msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 - Change Status (to "Submitted")
 - Trim Responses
+- Update Review Statuses (for other reviews related to this review submission)
+- Increment Stage (if last level reviewer approves)
 - Generate Review Assignments (for next level review)
 - Update review response visibility (for applicant)
 - Change Status (Application, conditional on the review decision)
-- Increment Stage (if last level reviewer approves)

 #### On Review Restart: (i.e. review making changes based on higher level requests)